 The prices of raw materials, labor, energy and fuel-related costs vary significantly with market conditions.
-While the Company is currently experiencing a low-cost environment with respect to energy and fuel related costs, the Company expects these costs to rise in the future.
 Although the Company generally attempts to pass on increases in raw material, labor, energy and fuel-related costs to its customers, the Company's ability to do so is dependent upon the rate and magnitude of any increase, competitive pressures and market conditions for the Company's products.
 There have been in the past, and may be in the future, periods of time during which increases in these costs cannot be recovered.
 During such periods of time, the Company's business may be materially adversely affected.